ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 Additionally, we customized a few files in the open-source Kraken 2 (v2.13), Krakentools (v1.2), and Bracken (v3.0) projects.
 The modified source, with an explanation of what was changed, can be found in the `external/` directory see `external/README_external.md`.
-Note that MAIT has been licenced under the GPL version 3.0.
+Note that MAIT has been licensed under the GPL version 3.0.

 ## References